xxamii/xxamii/README.md

 # 🌌 Maxim Yakovliev | XAMI

 I am a full stack and an indie game developer.
 My wide range of interests in software development allows me to quickly learn new things and adapt to meet a project's needs and requirements.
 I greatly value my code's cleanliness, coherence, and scalability.
 Therefore I build my projects from the ground up, from the design of their features and architecture to development and testing.
+I share the projects in my [repositories](https://github.com/xxamii?tab=repositories) and on my [itch.io page](https://xamigames.itch.io).

 ---